dlentrodt/academic-kickstart/content/talk/2020_03_MBCQED20/index.md

 location: Aspen, Colorado, USA

-summary: Poster for the Many-Body Cavity QED 2020 Conference (cancelled due to Covid-19 crisis)
+summary: Poster for the Many-Body Cavity QED 2020 Conference (cancelled due to the COVID-19 crisis)
 # abstract: ""

 # Talk start and end times.